anshulsamar/anshulsamar.github.io/_technical/vae.md

 network with a nonlinear hidden layer" [1].
 For example, in order to determine the marginal likelihood of x, we would need to sweep over all possible values for \\(z\\), i.e.: \\(P_\theta(x) = \int P_\theta(z)P_\theta(x\|z)dz \\).
-If the likelihood is given to us by a neural network, this becomes very difficult to determine (as a simple exercise, imagine likelihood given by a two sigmoid units connected to each other).
+If the likelihood is given to us by a neural network, this becomes very difficult to determine (as a simple exercise, look at the likelihood given by two sigmoid units connected to each other).
 The posterior \\(P_\theta(z\|x) =
 \frac{P_\theta(x\|z)P_\theta(z)}{P_\theta(x)}\\) becomes similarly
 difficult to compute.
 Even if we were to sample, this would take too